 - A Christmas Carol by Charles Dickens

 - Class reader: Of Mice and Men by John Steinbeck or Animal Farm by George Orwell

 - Romeo and Juliet by William Shakespeare

-OCR GCSE English Language and GCSE English Literature
+Edexcel GCSE English Language and GCSE English Literature

 All students study both English and English Literature at GCSE and the course begins in Year 9 with an introduction to GCSE study.
 The subject areas are broad and include an extensive range of texts including: Frankenstein, War poetry and Lord of the Flies are studied to give the students the opportunity to develop their skills of analysis and evaluation in preparation for Years 10 and 11.
 The students are also given the opportunity to study media and non-fiction texts throughout Years 9 - 11 and are taught to write critically and accurately.